dilbwagsingh/HAR-using-Federated-Learning/README.md

 # HAR-using-Federated-Learning

-This project falls into the scope of ‘Human Activity Recognition’ using Federated Learning.
-Human Activity Recognition itself proposes different advantages.
+It is a multi-class classification problem and it falls into the scope of ‘Human Activity Recognition’ using Federated Learning.
+Human Activity
+Recognition itself proposes different advantages.
 The portable based wellbeing applications can be a recipient for the old and infected people to recuperate quickly from any injury or forestall any mishaps.
 This dataset is our essential decision since now-a-days everybody has a smartphone and they track their